MicrosoftDocs/architecture-center/docs/example-scenario/apps/capture-the-flag-platform-on-azure-paas-content.md

 ### Workflow

 This scenario describes an open-source capture-the-flag solution based on CTFd in which customers can provision and configure a game service.
+The following workflow corresponds to the preceding diagram:

 1. A CTFd Docker image is pulled from Azure Container Registry and ready to serve customers.